Have you been charged with Culpable Negligence in Miami?

 Manslaughter is recognized as a second-degree felony by Miami, Florida law.
 Second-degree felonies can result in a lengthy prison time of up to fifteen years and hefty fines of $10,000.
 In the circumstances where a defendant is being accused of manslaughter of a child or a senior citizen, Florida will treat the case as a first-degree felony.
 A first-degree felony can potentially increase the length of imprisonment to up to thirty years.
 In every case the Florida law will look at the defendant’s past history to distinguish whether or not he or she has had a lifetime of criminal behavior or if they have been a violent offender on more then one occasion.
 If the law finds that the defendant is a habitual offender then he or she may be subjected to have an increased punishment.

-When being charged with culpable negligence in Miami, Florida a defendant has the best chance at defending themselves against recklessly acting without reasonable action by gaining the services of an attorney that has experience in culpable negligence Florida cases.
-Through various forms of investigation a qualified attorney may be able to find justifiable use of deadly force for their client or prove that their client used justifiable force and was not recklessly acting without reasonable action.
+When being charged with culpable negligence in Miami, Florida a defendant has the best chance at defending themselves against recklessly acting without reasonable action by gaining the services of a Culpable Negligence Lawyer that has experience in culpable negligence Florida cases.
+Through various forms of investigation a qualified Culpable Negligence Lawyer may be able to find justifiable use of deadly force for their client or prove that their client used justifiable force and was not recklessly acting without reasonable action.
 It is rare that an individual who is found guilty of culpable negligence under Florida law will not face jail or prison time.
-This makes it essential to hire an attorney as soon as possible.
+This makes it essential to hire an Culpable Negligence Lawyer as soon as possible.

-If you or someone you know has been charged with recklessly acting without reasonable action in Miami, Florida, a seasoned attorney will be able to advise and guide you through the course of action that will give you the best chances of escaping these very serious charges.
+If you or someone you know has been charged with recklessly acting without reasonable action in Miami, Florida, a seasoned Culpable Negligence Lawyer will be able to advise and guide you through the course of action that will give you the best chances of escaping these very serious charges.